pauleveritt/antidote-book/docs/getting_started/static_results_with_singletons.md

-# Dynamic Results without Singletons
+# Static Results with Singletons

-By default, `@injectable` returns a singleton.
+In Antidote v2, `@injectable` does *not* return a singleton by default.
 This means there can only be one result every produced during the lifetime of that world.
 That makes it fast!